twilkinson3421/next-loc/README.md

 - Regular dictionaries

 For example, if `en-US` inherits from `["en-GB", "en-CA"]`, and the application makes use of global dictionaries, the global dictionaries will be compiled first, then merged with the inherited dictionaries, first `en-GB`, then `en-CA`, any conflicts being overwritten by the inherited dictionaries in the order of their declaration (`en-CA` overwrites conflicts with `en-GB`), then the regular dictionaries for `en-US` will be compiled last, any conflicts being overwritten by the regular dictionaries.

+## Compression

+Next Loc includes support for compressing the dictionary object.
+The default and recommended compression method is achieved via the use of [lz-string](https://www.npmjs.com/package/lz-string).
+To change the compression (and decompression) functions, modify the `compressFunction` and `decompressFunction` functions exported from `internal/compression.ts`.
+For small sites with a small amount of text, or a small number of locales, you should consider opting out of compression to improve performance.

 ## Using Non-JSON Dictionaries